 There is a clear need to examine these assets further and explore how they can be reinforced to protect Londoners’ mental health and build strength and resilience in the long-term.

 Current evidence suggests there is a direct mental health impact of COVID-19.
 A proportion of people (5%) will experience persistent symptoms of the virus for weeks and months, and this has serious implications for people’s physical and mental health.
+Those who have contracted COVID-19 are twice as likely as the general population to develop a mood or anxiety disorder for the first time.

 The pandemic has placed greater importance on digital connections due to the rapid transition to online services, however connecting and accessing services online is not an option for all Londoners due to an absence of devices, connectivity limitations and other factors.
 People who are digitally isolated miss out on a wide range of advantages including access to services, knowledge and goods, and this risks exacerbating existing health and other inequalities.